mcmoodoo/LimitCraft/README.md

 ## 🙏 Acknowledgments

 - 1inch Protocol team for the limit order framework
-- Arbitrum for the scalable infrastructure
+- All supported blockchain ecosystems
 - Aave and Compound for lending integrations
 - The DeFi community for invaluable feedback